 What pH Should Your Face Wash Be?

-Repeatedly disturbing skin’s pH to a strong degree can lead to or worsen many problems, including common skin disorders and cause that dry, tight feeling from washing soaps as most are alkaline.
-Did you ever wondered why some cleansers give your skin that super clean and tight feeling?
+Repeatedly disturbing skin pH to a strong degree can lead to or worsen many problems, including common skin disorders and cause that dry, tight feeling from washing soaps as most are alkaline.
+Did you ever wonder why some cleansers give your skin that super clean and tight feeling?
 They might be disrupting your skin’s natural pH level.
 In order to avoid problems, many people look for pH-balanced skin care products, but not all products are labeled with their pH levels.
 The good news is that the vast majority of rinse-off and leave-on skin care products are already pH-balanced.
 Chemists are aware of how the pH of skin care products impacts our skin, so they usually take formulary steps to ensure a balance.
 It’s best to choose soap-free cleansers that are pH balanced and hydrate your skin such as the Naked Actives Hydrating Cleanser that are suitable for all skin types.

 If not used properly, acidic products such as AHAs can temporarily disrupt the moisture barrier by over-stripping the skin’s natural oils and actually worsen the problems of acne-prone skin.
 Other irritants for your skin could be fragrances, essential oils or foaming agents like sodium lauryl sulfate.
 These are common ingredients in skincare products that could be disrupting your skin’s acid mantle and causing irritations so one has to be aware of this.
-When in doubt over what is causing your skin to become irritated it is best to do less, not more!
+When in doubt about what is causing your skin to become irritated it is best to do less, not more!

 Sometimes just using a selection of simple products with active ingredients such as the ones that can be found in the Naked Actives range can help your skin regulate its pH level, and might just be the key to achieving beautifully balanced, glowing skin.

-Vitamin C is highly acidic but most Vitamin C products containing ascorbic acid have a pH 2.6–3.2.
+Vitamin C is highly acidic but most Vitamin C products containing ascorbic acid have a pH of 2.6–3.2.
 Naked Actives Vitamin C Serum, which contains Magnesium Ascorbyl Phosphate absorbs easily into the skin and has a pH of closer to 7 which is a less potent derivative of Vitamin C but still works wonders to brighten and protect and is suitable for all skin types.

 Hyaluronic Acid is incredibly effective for plumping and delivering moisture to the skin while also being very light.
-It doesn’t clog up pores and can be applied alone directly on to damp skin or follow the application of other serums for added moisturizing benefits.
+It doesn’t clog up pores and can be applied alone directly on damp skin or follow the application of other serums for added moisturizing benefits.